-As the Authority moved into the 2024/25 financial year, it kept its financial position under constant review.
+As the Authority moved into the 2025/26 financial year, it kept its financial position under constant review.
 Management are fully confident that it is a going concern for the foreseeable future and that we have adequate plans and reserves in place should the financial situation deteriorate again in the future.

-There have been no other significant changes to the Authority or its position since 31 March 2024.
+There have been no other significant changes to the Authority or its position since 31 March 2025.

-Nigel Stone, CPFA FCCA Chief Finance Officer [insert date]
+Nigel Stone, CPFA FCCA Chief Finance Officer 31 May 2025